-What are the top attractions, the things to do, the must-see and the must-do in Venice?
+You’re wondering “what are the top attractions, the things to do and see in Venice?,” right?

-This is why we decided to draw from our extended knowledge and unique experience of the city as Venetian residents by birth and adoption, who are well-traveled and working on improving Venetian life and travel to come up with a meaningful list of local attractions, and of things to do and see when in Venice.
+This is why we decided to take our time and experience of the Venice as residents to come up with a meaningful list of of things to do in Venice, as well as attractions to see.

-We, therefore, wanted to go beyond the simple list of Venice attractions by giving as much meaning as possible to each of our proposed things to do and see in Venice.
+Therefore, our article goes beyond being a simple list and gives instead meaning to each of our proposed things to do and see in Venice.

 How to use this guide?

 Below, you will first find a quick index to make it very quick to skip through the articles and to read it even when in a rush.

 You will find a vast amount of detail on every entry.
 Each time, we explain why it is part of our top 10 things to do and see in Venice, why the points of interest we pick are worth your time, and why the activities we suggest are worth your interest and money.

 We aimed to create an in-depth guideline for first-time visitors, a source of tips and suggestions for regulars, and a tool to help you all experience the city thoroughly.

 2 – Walk off the beaten path